 Graduate study in anthropology is open to individuals with varied undergraduate majors and training backgrounds.

-Ph.D. students are typically awarded a master’s degree upon fulfilling program requirements at the end of their second year in the doctoral program.
+Ph.D. students who enter the program with a bachelor’s degree are typically awarded a master’s degree upon fulfilling program requirements at the end of their second year.
 The M.A. portion of the Ph.D. program features course work across all four subfields of anthropology.
 Students also are strongly encouraged to conduct independent summer research, which is normally supported by departmental and other university-based funding sources.

 The Master of Arts program in anthropology requires 30-36 s.h. of graduate credit, depending on a student's previous anthropological training.
 Students may count a maximum of 9 s.h. earned in courses outside anthropology toward the M.A. in anthropology.
 It is expected that a full-time student will complete all M.A. requirements by the end of the second year in the program.